benroberts999/ThermalRelics-PHYS4080/README.md

 ```

 Gamma_h will now be a _function_ (of Q), that can be sent around and used in the rest of your code.

+Note: **exptrapolating** using interpolation functions is often a **VERY** bad idea - always check if this is reasonable for your problem